 Khaled El-Sayed (Photo: Courtesy of Freedom for The Brave Facebook Page)

-The activist, who claims he was tortured by police last year, was arrested Thursday morning at the airport where he was planning to travel to Doha, Qatar to visit his wife, who works there.
+Khaled El-Sayed, who claims he was tortured by police last year, was arrested Thursday morning as he was about to travel to Doha, Qatar to visit his wife.

-Security officials told Aswat Masriya on Thursday that El-Sayed was on a no-fly list over violence-related accusations.
+Security officials told Aswat Masriya that El-Sayed was on a no-travel list over violence-related accusations.

 "His luggage was unloaded from the plane and he was handed in to authorities to take the necessary legal measures," a security source said.